Eco-DiscordLink/EcoDiscordPlugin/ConfigurationNoGUI.md

 **Connection Info**
 The text to display when showing connection information for the game server.
 It is recommended to use the Server ID or an IP for this field.
 You can create a clickable link for joining your server using this syntax: `<eco://connect/<ServerID>>`

+**Chat Sync Mode**
+Wheter to make chat synchronization opt-in or opt-out.
+In either mode, users can use the "/dl optin" and "/dl optout" [commands](Commands.md) to control if their chat messages should be synchronized or not.
+If a user choses to not have their chat message synchronized, a message will instead be posted saying that the user sent a message at that point in time.
+The potential values for this field are "OptIn" and "OptOut".

 ## <a id="ChatLink"></a>Linking Chat Channels
 1. Copy the _"ChatChannelLinks"_ section of the sample config into your config file.
 2. Set the _"DiscordChannelId"_ field to the ID of the Discord channel you wish to synchronize with a channel in Eco.